Azure/AROPBMMPubSec/Docs/README.md

     Note that Azure Arc is not currently available in Canadian regions (as of Jan 2022).
 Azure Arc persists a small amount of metadata about resources in the region it is provisioned in, but no customer data.
 See [here](https://docs.microsoft.com/en-us/azure/azure-arc/servers/agent-overview#instance-metadata) for more info.

-1. Finally, enable log collection to Log Analytics already created in the core.
+1. Finally, enable log collection to Log Analytics workspace already created in the core.

     Locate or derive the resource id for the workspace.
     `LAWORKSPACEID="<workspace resource id>"`